jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 # Practice

-Only through practice on questions will you improve your process, accuracy, endurance, and learn what's important.
+Only through practice on questions will you improve your technique, accuracy, endurance, and learn what's important.
 Do not passively read your review books and notes.
 You should jump into doing questions before you feel ready.
 If you wait until you feel ready, you’re too late.
 Questions sharpen